kahlilwassell/UChicago-GenAI-HW5/README.md

-# HW 5 — Generative AI Apps with LangChain / LangGrap
+# HW 5 — Generative AI Apps with LangChain / LangGraph

 This assignment contains two Streamlit applications demonstrating the use of generative AI tools in interactive web apps:

-* HW51.py - Hangman:
+* HW51.py — Hangman:
   A simple text-based game built with Streamlit and a language model.

-* HW52.py - LangGraph + Tavily:
+* HW52.py — LangGraph + Tavily + Wikipedia:
-A LangGraph agent that decides when to call the Tavily Search API to answer factual questions with up to date information.
+  A LangGraph agent that decides when to call the Tavily Search and Wikipedia APIs to answer factual and background questions with up to date information.

 ---

 ## 1. Setup Instructions